tsaruggan/neptunes/README.md

 A powerful native iOS music player application built using SwiftUI and CoreData.
 Neptunes gives users the ability to seamlessly upload audio files and personalize their music (titles, artwork, etc) to deliver a music playback experience that's *out of this world* 👽

+> ⚠️ **NOTICE** ⚠️
+>
+> Development of this project is on pause for the time being.
+I'm working on other much cooler stuff right now but I'll be back to finish it some other time (probably not).

 ![App mockup of player view](https://i.imgur.com/wR2dENi.png)

 ## Table of contents